f0rest3xplorer/sift.nvim/README.md

-# sift.nvim
+# redline.nvim

 A lightweight, asynchronous security scanner for Neovim powered by [Opengrep](https://github.com/opengrep/opengrep).

-`sift.nvim` allows you to run static analysis security scans on your files or entire projects directly from your editor, displaying results in a searchable [Snacks.picker](https://github.com/folke/snacks.nvim).
+`redline.nvim` allows you to run static analysis security scans on your files or entire projects directly from your editor, displaying results in a searchable [Snacks.picker](https://github.com/folke/snacks.nvim).

 ## Features